karelbondan/Wolf/README.md

 - Before Wolf has finished talking, the GUI will be frozen.

-- If you call Wolf using the wake up call, it'll sometimes prompt the user to command twice after the first command has been executed.

 ### Important Note

 If someone somehow finds this and wants to clone this repo, Wolf only works on Windows and you need to install some depedencies if you haven't: